Zelensky to meet Trump in Mar-a-Lago in attempt to ‘finalise’ peace deal on Sunday

-European leaders may take part in the talks online as Zelensky looks to ‘finalise’ an agreement he says is ‘90% completed’
+European leaders may take part online as Zelensky looks to ‘finalise’ an agreement he says is ‘90% completed’

-Volodymyr Zelensky will meet President Donald Trump at his residence in Florida on Sunday for crucial talks amid growing optimism in Kyiv that a peace deal may be nearing completion.
+Volodymyr Zelensky will meet US president Donald Trump at his residence in Florida on Sunday for crucial talks amid growing optimism in Kyiv that a peace deal may be nearing completion.

-"This meeting is specifically for the purpose of finalising everything as much as we can," Zelensky said on Friday, adding that “a lot can be decided before the New Year”.
+“This meeting is specifically for the purpose of finalising everything as much as we can,” Mr Zelensky said on Friday, adding that “a lot can be decided before the new year”.

 “As for the sensitive issues: we will discuss both Donbas and the Zaporizhzhia nuclear power plant.
 We will certainly discuss other issues as well,” he told reporters in a WhatsApp chat.

-Zelensky said that his 20-point peace plan was “90 per cent ready”, expressing hopes that it could be signed off by Trump ahead of the New Year.
+Mr Zelensky said that his 20-point peace plan was “90 per cent ready”, expressing hopes that it could be signed off by Mr Trump ahead of the new year.
 European leaders may join the talks online, he added.

 Moscow has spoken with Washington about the Ukrainian proposals for a peace deal, the Kremlin said, after Vladimir Putin’s envoy Kirill Dmitriev brought back copies of the proposals from Miami last week.

-Kremlin spokesman Dmitry Peskov said the details of the proposals have been analysed, and that “contact took place” between Putin’s foreign policy aide, Yuri Ushakov, and US officials.
+Kremlin spokesperson Dmitry Peskov said the details of the proposals have been analysed, and that “contact took place” between Putin’s foreign policy aide, Yuri Ushakov, and US officials.

-Russia has made clear its intention to control the entire Donbas, comprised of of Ukraine’s eastern Donetsk and Luhansk regions.
-But throughout the latest US-led attempts to bring Moscow and Kyiv closer to an agreement, Zelensky has made clear that Ukraine will not cede land which it currently controls.
+Russia has made clear its intention to control the entire Donbas, comprised of Ukraine’s eastern Donetsk and Luhansk regions.
+However, throughout the latest US-led attempts to bring Moscow and Kyiv closer to an agreement, Mr Zelensky has made clear that Ukraine will not cede land it currently controls.

-Peskov did not give much away on Friday when asked about the report, and said that he did not want to comment on the latest proposals as Russia believed making public remarks may undermine negotiations.
+Mr Peskov did not give much away on Friday when asked about the report, saying that he did not want to comment on the latest proposals as Russia believed making public remarks might undermine negotiations.

-The US has been desperately seeking a compromise and veered between backing Kyiv and repeating Moscow’s talking points.
-Washington has recently proposed a free economic zone if Ukraine leaves the Donbas area, but it is unclear how that zone would function in reality.
+The US has been desperately seeking a compromise and has veered between backing Kyiv and repeating Moscow’s talking points.
+Washington has recently proposed a free economic zone if Ukraine were to leave the Donbas area, but it is unclear how that zone would function in reality.

-Although he was not ready to say if a deal would be signed during the visit, Zelensky said he was open to the possibility given it is “almost ready”.
-He said he was planning to raise the issue of intensifying the pressure on Russia during the meeting with Trump.
+Although he was not ready to say if a deal would be signed during the visit, Mr Zelensky said he was open to the possibility, given it is “almost ready”.
+He said he was planning to raise the issue of intensifying pressure on Russia during the meeting with Mr Trump.

-As talks continued, Russia stepped up attacks on Ukraine’s energy infrastructure in overnight drone and missile attacks, including a ramped up assault on Ukraine’s southern region of Odesa, the main site of its sea ports.
+As talks continued, Russia continued its attacks on Ukraine’s energy infrastructure in overnight drone and missile attacks, including a ramped-up assault on Ukraine’s southern region of Odesa, the main site of its sea ports.

-An attack on the northeastern city of Kharkiv also killed two people on Friday.
+An attack on the northeastern city of Kharkiv killed two people on Friday.

 Join our commenting forum